Getting a Flu Vaccine

 The flu (influenza) is caused by a virus that is easily spread.
 A flu vaccine is your best chance to avoid the flu.
 The vaccine is given in the form of a shot (injection) or a nasal spray.
 It’s best to get vaccinated each year when the flu vaccine is available in your area.
-This can be done at your health care provider’s office or a health clinic.
-Drugstores, senior centers, and workplaces often offer flu vaccinations, too.
-If you want to know when the vaccine is available or if you have questions about getting vaccinated, ask your health care provider.
+This can be done at your healthcare provider’s office or a health clinic.
+Drugstores, senior centers, and workplaces often offer flu vaccines, too.
+If you want to know when the vaccine is available or if you have questions about getting vaccinated, ask your healthcare provider.

 The flu vaccine will not give you the flu.